react-epfl/cross-aquarium/README.md

 # cross-aquarium

 The code is still quite "raw" at the moment and is going to change a lot.
+There is still a lot of dynamic drawing involved (particularly on the seaweed), needs investigation for performances.

 ### Content
 ```